Stock monitoring for serious investors

 01

 Belfort is read-only.
-It helps you see what changed and why it matters, without turning every alert into a prompt to trade.
+It helps you see what changed and why it matters without turning every alert into a trade prompt.

 02